 Today, the heart of Port-Cros and Porquerolles marine protected area covers a surface of 2900 ha (29 km²) in which 180 species of fish were recorded.
 If we include the adjacent marine area, a total of 123,000 ha (1,230 km²) are protected in the Var prefecture.

-Created in 2006 when the law on national parks was revised, the newly created system of marine natural parks is better adapted to large marine, making it possible to protect ecosystems located further offshore, within 200 nautical miles.
+Created in 2006 when the law on national parks was revised, the new system of marine natural parks is better adapted to large marine, making it possible to protect ecosystems located further offshore, within 200 nautical miles.

-Today, France has nine natural marine parks.
+Today, in addition to the national parks and the sanctuaries, France has 8 natural marine parks.
 The first was created in the Iroise Sea in 2007, and the last in Martinique, in the Caribbean, in 2017.
-In its overseas territories, New Caledonia created in 2014 the Coral Sea Natural Park, based on local law.
+Besides, New Caledonia created in 2014 the Coral Sea Natural Park, based on its local law.
 As a matter of fact, in terms of protected surface area, it is now the largest French marine park with a perimeter equal to New Caledonia’s sea area, i.e. 1 291 000 km².

 Scuba diving in Port Cros National Park